KolbyNewsome/Smash-GG-Discord-Bot/README.md

 ## Information Commands
 * **Player Info**
- * Get the Smash.gg pages for every game the specified plaer is enetered in.
+  * Get the Smash.gg pages for every game the specified plaer is entered in.
 * **Recent Sets**
   * A player's most recent sets.
 Gives the names of all players, the score, and the tournament round and name.
 * **Brackets**
   * List of brackets for the specified tournament.
 * **Streams**
   * List of streams for the specified tournament.
 * **Multistream**
   * Provies a multistre.am link for all a tournament's streams.
 Only works for Twitch.tv streams.
 * **Streamqueue**
   * Get a tournament's stream queue giving the (supposed) order of upcoming stream matches.

 ![Imgur](https://i.imgur.com/Z4TffVD.png)